Validate input with check mark

-COUNTIF checks if the value in B5 occurs in the named range "allowed".
-If the value is found, COUNTIF will return a positive number, if not, COUNTIF will return zero.
-This works perfectly as the logical test for IF.
+COUNTIF counts occurrences of the value in B5 in named range allowed (E5:E9).
+This may seem "backwards" to you, but if you think about it, it makes sense.
+If the value in B5 is found in the allowed list of values , COUNTIF will return a positive number (in this case 1).
+If not, COUNTIF will return zero.
+Excel will evaluate any non-zero number as TRUE, so this works perfectly as the logical test for IF.

 With fixed values